Save £250 on 2021 departures

 View more climate information & imperial units

-Travel from London (regional connections available) with Jet Airways to Delhi.
+Travel from London (regional connections available) with British Airways to Delhi.
 (N)

-Travel to Jaipur for a 3-night stay at Khas Bagh, a heritage homestay in rural Jaipur complete with stables and horses.
-(B)
+Travel to Jaipur for a 3-night stay at The LaLit

 Morning visit to the nearby Amber fort; the ancient capital of the Kachwaha Rajputs from 1037.
 Considered to be the jewel of Jaipur, the fort displays an excellent example of Mughal architecture and offers spectacular views of the old town below, where Akbar stopped on his annual pilgrimage to Ajmer.
 Afternoon at leisure.
 (B)

 Today explore the rest of the 'Pink City' starting with a visit to the sprawling palace complex, still home to the current Maharajah.
 Next to it you will find the curious astronomical observatory of Jantar Mantar, home to a fine collection of 18th century astronomical instruments that can still be used with astonishing accuracy.
 Later lose yourself in one of Jaipur's bustling and historic bazaars, selling jewellery, silk and traditional Indian crafts.
 (B)